 What did you hear when you heard the answer?

-Well, that's what's if if he can do that in that order, then why don't he just uh make sure it doesn't happen in the first place?
+Well, that's what if he can do that in that order, then why didn't he just make sure it doesn't happen in the first place?

-Well, because the Democrats cannot, as a party, they can't they can't allow themselves to have feelings like that about people.
+Well, because the Democrats cannot, as a party, they can't allow themselves to have feelings like that about people.

-Uh well, because if if for for Barack Obama or any Democrat to take steps to prevent something like from happening, what would they have to do?
+Well, for Barack Obama or any Democrat to take steps to prevent something like that from happening, what would they have to do?

 They'd have to say that there are people out there who want to do it.